aranzaxd666/Auto-Backpork/README.md

-# Auto-Backpork
+# Auto-BackPork
-A project to make backport for the PS5 using backpork easy and fast.
+A project to make backport for the PS5 using [BackPork](https://github.com/BestPig/BackPork) easy and fast.

 ---